A theory of generalised coordinates for stochastic differential equations: Generalised Bayesian filtering

 \subsubsection{Sampling rate of observations}

-In practice, the length of the time interval between each data point $dt$ can also be chosen (at the very least by down-sampling the time-series).
-This sampling rate needs to be chosen such that consecutive observations are most informative of the autocovariance of the data process.
+In practice, the length of the time interval between each observation data point $dt$ can also be chosen (at the very least by down-sampling the time-series).
+This sampling rate should be chosen such that consecutive observations are most informative of the autocovariance of the observation process.
 If the sampling rate is too small, consecutive data will be very smooth; and conversely if the sampling rate is too large, consecutive data will be very rough.
-One usually sets the sampling rate to correspond the intrinsic time-scale of the process, which can be taken to be the first zero-th crossing of the autocovariance of the observed time series.
+One usually sets the sampling rate to the intrinsic time-scale of the process, which can be taken to be the first zero-th crossing of the autocovariance of the observed time series.